 - Too many layers – In most cases, no more than two layers can be on a roof.
 In other words, one new layer can be installed on top of another.
 Most homeowners do this in order to save money.
 Despite what you many think, collectively, roofing shingles are extremely heavy.
 Be wary of any roofer who offers to put a third layer on the home.
 The additional weight can prove detrimental to your home’s integrity.
 An experienced roofer will know better than to add a third layer.

 - Mixing different manufacturer’s shingles – While shingles from GAF or CertainTeed may be labeled the same color, there are not exactly alike.
 When used on the same roof, it is apparent from the street because the roof lacks unity in color, shading, and style.
+(This happens more frequently after a wide spread storm, when shingles must be shipped in from other states.)

 - Installing shingles at the wrong temperature – Roofing shingles should not be installed in weather below 40 degrees.
 When it is too cold the shingles cannot seal correctly.